← The Signal

 Lossless Productions exists because too many modern tools pretend they are either neutral or magical when they are neither.

-The mission is specific.
-Build plugins that acknowledge their lineage: tape modules that model hysteresis, bus compressors that behave like feedback VCAs, clippers that take aliasing seriously.
-Expose enough of the underlying mechanism that you can reason about what a knob does before you turn it.
-Document the decisions so you do not have to trust marketing copy.
-You can read the spec.
+The mission: build plugins that acknowledge their lineage, tape modules that model hysteresis, bus compressors that behave like feedback VCAs, clippers that take aliasing seriously, and expose enough of the underlying mechanism that you can reason about what a knob does before you turn it.
+The spec is readable.
+You do not have to trust marketing copy.

 Lossless Drums Rack v0.9.5 is one expression of that stance: a drum-bus rack for macOS (VST3, AU, Standalone) with six modules, selectable oversampling, phase-coherent dry-wet, and a technical spec you can audit from top to bottom.